-This educational course was developed by Greg A. Hayes in 2001 to help anyone understand the technical criteria of the truck weight laws in Minnesota.
+The course was developed by Greg Hayes in 2001 to help anyone understand the technical criteria of the truck weight laws in Minnesota.
 Greg’s career in law enforcement was continually focused on the truck weight issues and the need to work with the industry to share the knowledge necessary to get the most possible legal weight from various truck configurations.

 For questions regarding course content, please contact course instructor Greg Hayes at 218-684-1764 or GAHayes@gmail.com.

 This program is funded by the Minnesota Department of Transportation (MnDOT), in cooperation with Alexandria Technical College and the University of Minnesota.
 Facilitated by the College of Continuing Education, University of Minnesota.